Joachim93/Data-Science-Job-Analysis/README.md

     streamlit run src/webapp.py
     ````
     - if during data collection another name than "data" was chosen for the folder with data, it must be changed
-    manually in the code of the function "load_data" in the file ``src/webapp.py`` manually.
+    manually in the code of the function "load_data" in the file ``src/webapp.py`` manually
+    - it is not absolutely necessary to run the webscraper before using the web app, as data is already in the corresponding folder of this repository

 **Note 1:** The code of the webscraper interacts with an external website, which can change at any time.
 Therefore, it is possible that a few minor adjustments to the latest changes to the website may need to be made before using the webscraper or the salary estimation in order for it to function properly.